Throwback 5-game series force players to ‘embrace the grind’

 “It’s important obviously to get off to a good start in those,” Berube said.
 “There’s always an opportunity to lose a couple in a seven-game.
 You can come back from it.
 You lose a couple right away in a five-game series, you’re in trouble, probably.”

+Tocchet equated being down 1-0 on a best-of-five series to being down 2-0 in a best-of-seven.

+“You can’t put all your eggs in one basket in Game 1, but there is some urgency and there’s urgency in that first shift to be ready to go,” Tocchet said.
+“It’s one of those things that you’ve just got to be ready to play.”

 Washington GM Brian MacLellan, whose Capitals get a bye in the East along with Boston, Tampa Bay and Philadelphia, won and lost a few of those series back in the ‘80s.
-He agrees with Olczyk that this playoff will be wide open and unpredictable — in large part because of how it starts.
+He agrees with Olczyk that these playoffs will be wide open and unpredictable — in large part because of how it starts.

 “In a short series,” Quenneville said, “anything can happen.”